Treaty of Hubertusburg: Background

 Austria's resolve to repossess the rich province of Silesia, which had been lost to Prussia in 1748, was the major conflict leading to the Seven Years' War.
 Maria Theresa, Archduchess of Austria and Queen of Hungary and Bohemia, acquired the support of Russia, Sweden, Saxony, Spain and France, with the specific aim of waging war against Prussia and its ally, Great Britain.
 It was King Frederick II of Prussia, however, who initiated the hostilities with his attack and capture of Saxony in 1756.

 The Seven Years' War started in 1756, with Prussia facing the allied forces of Austria, Russia, France and Sweden.
-Although in January 1757, the majority of the colleges of the Imperial Diet (minus Hanover, Hesse-Kassel (or Hesse-Cassel), Brunswick and Saxe-Gotha) voted against the move for war, Frederick succeeded in his quest for expanding Prussian influence, power and territory.
+Although in January 1757, the majority of the colleges of the Imperial Diet (minus Hanover, Hesse-Kassel (or Hesse-Kassel), Brunswick and Saxe-Gotha) voted against the move for war, Frederick succeeded in his quest for expanding Prussian influence, power and territory.

 Through the first half of the war, the Prussians continued victorious.
 In the Battle of Rossbach, on 5 November 1757, the Prussian army defeated the French and also Imperial troops.
 The Prussians defeated the Austrians at Leuthen later in 1757 and the Russians at Zorndorf in 1758.

 However, with Sweden entering the war and virtually all of Europe opposing Frederick, the tide seemed to turn.
 By 1759 eastern Prussia was in the hands of the Russians, and Berlin was occupied for some weeks.
 Austrian forces had invaded Prussia from the south.
 Now seriously running short of soldiers, Frederick II was in a desperate situation.